lozsui/python/a_solved_knot/README.md

 # On Logging

+Example one to five are copied from ['Logging HOWTO by Vinay Sajip'](https://docs.python.org/3/howto/logging.html).
+They can be considered as simple getting started examples.

 > The basic classes defined by the module, together with their attributes and methods, are listed in the sections below.
 > - Loggers expose the interface that application code directly uses.
 > - Handlers send the log records (created by loggers) to the appropriate destination.